 Electrical energy transfers involve charges moving around a circuit because of a potential difference.

 Hotter objects transfer energy to cooler objects.
-An example of this is a pan of water being heated on a hob.
+An example is a pan of water being heated on a hob.

-In this type of energy transfer waves transfer the energy.
-An example of this is light energy from the sun travelling to Earth, or sound waves travelling from person to person.
+In this type of energy transfer, waves transfer energy.
+An example of this is light energy from the sun travelling to Earth or sound waves travelling from person to person.

 Energy transfer activity ideas

-These activity ideas are all very simple ways to demonstrate energy transfers.
+These activity ideas are all straightforward ways to demonstrate energy transfers.

 Make a catapult

 In a basic catapult model energy from the person pushing down on the catapult arm is transferred to elastic potential energy as the catapult arm is pushed down.
-When the catapult arm is released the elastic potential energy is transferred to kinetic energy in the ball.
+When the catapult arm is released, the ball’s elastic potential energy is transferred to kinetic energy.
 These are all mechanical energy transfers.